OceanOptics/InLineAnalysis/README.md

 InLineAnalysis
 ==============

-This set of Matlab code is designed to process In-Line measurements done continuously on the flowthrough system of research vessel.
-It will synchronize the stream of data from each instrument; separate the different periods of water going through the instruments (Filtered, Total, DIW); bin the data ; and run an automatic quality check (QC) on the data as well as provide a graphical interface to manually QC the data.
-The processed data is saved in matlab format and can then be exported to SeaBASS format with minimal effort from the user.
+InLineAnalysis provide a set of routine to process observations from scientific instrumentation collected under the way of research vessels.
+The code can be used to synchronize the stream of data from each instrument; separate the different periods of water going through the instruments (Filtered, Total, DIW); average the data every minute; and run manual and automatic quality check (QC); calibrate, adjust, and compute products from the raw data.
+The output can then be exported to SeaBASS format to share it with the community.

 To date the following instruments are supported:
   + TSG